All Episodes

 For years and years and years, Democrats and liberals have been telling people that health care is a constitutional right, that the government is supposed to provide it.

-And I said the reason they do this is because they want to control it, and they want to have as many people as possible dependent on them for the control they want over people.
+And I said, the reason they do this is because they want to control it and they want to have as many people as possible dependent on them for the control they want over people.

 A Rasmussen poll.

-Once we get to the point that say 55% of the American people think that other people, that health care should be free, paid for by everybody else, that we're nearing mob rule.
+I have said we are approaching mob rule once we get to the point that, say, 55% of the American people think that other people, that health care should be free, paid for by everybody else, that we're nearing mob rule.

 How are we going to stop that?